Are all menus now Thyroid Friendly?

 If I have diabetes do I need a specific menu?

-We have found that diabetics do beautifully on The Plan using the regular or thyroid menus—no specific menu is needed.
+We have found that diabetics do beautifully on The Plan using the thyroid menus.
+All our menus are now thyroid friendly.
 Sugars often stabilize within the first 2-3 days for both type 1 and type 2 diabetics so we recommend being in contact with your doctor to lower oral medications or insulin dosages as needed.

 I’m under 35, can I still do The Plan?